Skip to contents

 #> ℹ Using type = "point" since both axes are numeric

-# y can also be multiple (named) columns
+# y can contain multiple named columns

 iris |>